sdss/mangadap/docs/development.rst

 up these configuration files.

 However, you can also write scripts that incorporate the DAP functionality without the need to add configuration files.
-If you had a script that used a :class:`mangadap.proc.templatelibary.TemplateLibrary` object, you can define a new template library in the code itself using the :class:`mangadap.proc.templatelibrary.TemplateLibraryDef`` object.
+Assume you have a script that uses a :class:`mangadap.proc.templatelibary.TemplateLibrary` object, you can define a new template library in the code itself using the :class:`mangadap.proc.templatelibrary.TemplateLibraryDef`` object.
 The :class:`mangadap.proc.templatelibrary.TemplateLibraryDef`` object is actually the product of the parsed configuration file within the main DAP code.
 For example: